Skip to content

 #

-# Demonstrates: VPC, public and private subnets, internet gateway, NAT
+# Demonstrates: VPC, public subnets, internet gateway, route tables,

-# Gateway with Elastic IP, route tables, security group, key pair, cloud-init
+# security group, key pair, cloud-init user-data, EC2 instances with

-# user-data, EC2 instances, ALB, target group, and listener.
+# auto-assigned public IPs, ALB, target group, and listener.

 #